craftcms/docs/docs/3.x/dev/element-queries/category-queries.md

 ### `orderBy`

 Determines the order that the categories should be returned in.
+(If empty, defaults to `dateCreated DESC`.)